-Most new projects will perform an initial coin offering, or ICO, which releases their native asset (their in-house coin or token) to the market.
+Most new crypto projects will perform an initial coin offering, or ICO, which is when it releases its native asset (its in-house coin or token) to the market.

 As part of this ICO, the project team should tell you how they are distributing their asset.
 You’ll see what percentage the team are keeping, and how much they are releasing to the public by putting them on sale or hosting giveaways like airdrops.